dmjone/dmjone.github.io/README.md

-# dmjone.github.io
+# Repo for dmjone.github.io
-This repo contains frontend for dmj's educational initiative.
+This repo contains frontend of our educational initiative.